elreplicante/FirstRailsApp/TUTORIAL.md

 	* ```set_table_name 'location'```

 * It follows the name convention in Rails
-* As you can see, rails have pluralized the name location into locations when you create a table.
+* As you can see, rails has pluralized the name location into locations when you create a table.

 **Note: to use the console, type: ```rails c```

 Then, if you go to app/db/migrate/xxxxxxx_create_locations.rb
-	You'll see how rails have created a table with the name in plural
+	You'll see how rails has created a table with the name in plural

 There you can do any modifications, in our file it has to look like that